tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 Users can therefore use GIN-Tonic without using the command line, and it automate complex action when there are submodules.

+Here are listed our wish for the scripts, note that the present version does not fulfil the whole list.

-- both on windows, mac and linux
+- work on windows, mac and linux
 - work also when data is in (different) submodules
 - work with GIN and other git based repositories